 - Pun: It gets to where eventually the group is charged with "criminally bad punning".
 18 counts, to be exact — until Bullwinkle suggests three dukes and seven earls might also be involved, at which point the judge amends it to nineteen.

 - Punny Name: Karen Sympathy ("Care and sympathy").

 - Reaching Through the Fourth Wall: Boris Badenov, Natasha Fatale, and Fearless Leader all turn into real-life humans when accidentally pulled out of a TV by a Hollywood film executive.
 Rocky and Bullwinkle, however, stay as animated 3D models.

 - Real-World Episode

 - Retired Monster: Natasha considers going this route after so many failures to kill Moose and Squirrel, intending to live a quiet seaside life with Boris and teaching their non-existent children to lie, cheat, and be rotten.
 A phonecall from Fearless Leader prevents this from going any further.

 - Rhetorical Question Blunder: After Fearless Leader learns that Moose and Squirrel have followed them to this world.Fearless Leader: How many times in the past have they stood between me and my dreams of glory?
 How many times have they foiled my plans with their bungling interference?

 Fearless Leader: Quiet, idiot!

-- Repeat After Me: When Fearless Leader introduces the Quality Control machine, crucial to his Evil Plan to brainwash the country with his mind numbing TV programs:Fearless Leader: We are ready to test the machine!
+- Repeat After Me: After Fearless Leader introduces the Quality Control machine, crucial to his Evil Plan to brainwash the country with his mind-numbing TV programs:Fearless Leader: We are ready to test the machine!